 I’ve found the the most loving thing you can do throughout this process is to remember how embarrassing this is for them.
 It’s worse for them than it is for you.
 I don’t speak at all during the entire set-up and clean-up.
 I leave James to his thoughts, his dignity, because I think silence allows a certain level of privacy as well.
 After I silently set him up to go, I simply ask whether he needs a urinal before I leave the room.

 Let love guide you in all things, but especially in this most vulnerable of all situations.

 Here is the method we have landed on for the most efficient and least embarrassing process.

-Small, lightweight blanket (baby quilt or throw without fringe.
-Something without threads or stitches your fingers might get caught in.
-Machine washable, of course.)
+Small, lightweight blanket for privacy (Baby quilt or throw without fringe, threads, or stitches your fingers might get caught in.
+Machine washable)

-Small pillow.
-(I use a small decorative couch pillow with a surface that’s easy to wipe clean, but it’s never gotten dirty.)
+Small pillow for between their knees. (with a surface that’s easy to wipe clean, but mine has never gotten dirty)

 2 pads – waterproof on one side – about 20” x 30” (I use disposable)

 Urinal & washcloth (See female urinal pictured, from a Severe ME friend in NZ, who shared this link: https://a.co/d/5a7Myux )

 Desitin (or other barrier cream), if needed